Introduction to Linux

 $ pwd

-• Remember: Unix is case sensitive, PWD is not the same as pwd.
+- Remember: Unix is case sensitive,

-• This is sometimes referred to as your ‘absolute path’ to distinguish that it gives a complete route rather than a ‘relative path’ which tells you how to get from one folder to another.
+will list each of the folders you would need to navigate through to get from the root of the file system to your current directory.- This is sometimes referred to as your ‘absolute path’ to distinguish that it gives a complete route rather than a ‘relative path’ which tells you how to get from one folder to another.

-• More on that shortly …
+- More on that shortly …

 cd - change current working directory

-• The cd command will change the current working directory to another, in other words allow you to move up or down in the directory hierarchy.
+stands for “change directory”. - The cd command will change the current working directory to another, in other words allow you to move up or down in the directory hierarchy.

-• To move into the genome_1 directory, complete the following:
+- To move into the genome_1 directory, complete the following:

-• Note, you’ll remember this more easily if you type this into the terminal rather copying and pasting.
+- Note, you’ll remember this more easily if you type this into the terminal rather copying and pasting.

-• Also remember that you can use tab completion to save typing all of it.
+- Also remember that you can use tab completion to save typing all of it.

 # Move into the genome_1 directory using the cd command